MikaelTornwall/analytica/documentation/testing.md

 ### Existing quality concerns

 Input validation is done on the user interface level.
 Hence system-wise for example Event class allows a situation where the number of opened and not opened accounts does not have to sum up to the number of participants.
 The data integrity is important for accurate calculations and predictions.
 This is not a major concern, since the only way to input these values is through the graphical user interface.
-However, from the quality standpoint this is something that could be enhanced.
+However, from a quality standpoint this is something that could be enhanced.